bmwcarit/joynr/wiki/java_building_joynr.md

 ## Prerequisites

 ### Cloning the joynr source repository
-The joynr source repository (https://github.com/bmwcarit/joynr) which contains the Java and C++ sources has to be cloned, and the correct branch checked out.
+The joynr source repository (https://github.com/bmwcarit/joynr) which contains the Java, JavaScript and C++ sources has to be cloned, and the correct branch checked out.

 ### Building docker images for joynr Java